NickJaensson/eztfem.py/sphinx/source/example_stokes2.rst

-Poisson problem with Neumann BCs
+Stokes problem with Neumann BCs
 ================================

 We consider the Poisson problem on a rectangle.
 The problem is similar to